 We need to prepare our party for the elections of the future.

 To ensure rural BC has a voice in a BC Liberal government after the next election, we will need an even stronger performance in a diminished number of rural seats.

 But we can't just defend - we also need to attack.
-We absolutely need to win back seats in the Lower Mainland and Fraser Valley, and make inroads on Vancouver Island.
+We absolutely need to win back seats in the Lower Mainland and Fraser Valley, and make inroads in island and coastal seats.

-Now more than ever, we need to build a bridge to the massive next-generation cohort of voters, which is younger, more urban, and more diverse than ever before.
-We don’t need to pick up our tent and move it to the left or to downtown Vancouver, but we sure do need to expand our tent if we don’t want this to become an NDP province for the foreseeable future.
+We don’t need to pick up our tent and move it to the left or to downtown Vancouver, but we sure do need to expand our tent if we don’t want this to become an NDP province.